 Digitize Your Records

 Many companies are moving towards using digital records rather than paper records.
 Digital records are much easier to store, to access, and to dispose of.
-Digital records present their own security issues at times, but as a whole are much more secured than paper records, thanks to the plethora of security software programs available.
+Digital records present their own security issues at times, but as a whole are much more secure than paper records, thanks to the plethora of security software programs available.
 If your company is thinking about making the jump from paper records to digital records, it is more important than ever to properly dispose of documentation when you complete the transition.
 Disposing of large amounts of documentation simultaneously puts a company at greater risk of a data security breach.
 This is because large quantities of paper are more difficult to monitor than the amount generated on a daily or weekly basis.
 It is wise to employ companies that specialize in paper shredding in Chicago to outsource the task and reduce the level of risk.

 Contact A Paper Shredding And Recycling Company

 If your company is looking to make the paper to digital switch, or if you realize you need a better system for document destruction, partner with a recycling company that offers paper shredding in Chicago and make a plan today.
 Combined Resources Inc. offers customized paper shredding plans to fit your business’ specific needs.
-Contact them today to see how they can help your company reduce the risk of a security breach.
+Contact them today at 630-693-0111 to see how they can help your company reduce the risk of a security breach.